Document Types and Signals

 The following table shows document_type values and associated signals for the /start endpoint request body.

-na_dlidcheckSelect na_dl if you want to validate a North American driver license.
-It is the default value if no value is provided.
+na_dl | idcheck | Select na_dl if you want to validate a North American driver license.
+It is the default value if no value is provided.If you select na_dl, then include idcheck at a minimum in the signals array. |

-otherocr_scanSelect other if you want to validate a passport card, travel document, or other international document.
+other | ocr_scan | Select other if you want to validate a passport card, travel document, or other international document.If you select other, then include ocr_scan at a minimum in the signals array. |

-If you select passport, then include ocr_scan at a minimum in the signals array.
+passport | ocr_scan | Select passport if you want to validate a passport booklet.If you select passport, then include ocr_scan at a minimum in the signals array. |

-In the table above, the Associated signals Value column includes the minimally suggested signals array value for eachdocument_type.
+In the table above, the Associatedsignals Value column includes the minimally suggested signals array value for eachdocument_type.
 For example, the first row shows na_dl as the document_type and idcheck as the associated signal.
 This means, at minimum, if you select na_dl as the document_type, then you should include idcheck in the signals array.
 The private_data request object might look like this:

 {